 Terrain Movement (Su)

 Starting at 4th level, a geomancer can use the following movement powers which allows the geomancer to harness the power of the elements to traverse terrains easily.
 Each movement power can be used as a swift action, and lasts for a duration of 1 round per geomancer level.
 The geomancer can use this ability a number of times per day equal to 3 + her Wisdom’s modifier.

 - Burrow: A geomancer can tunnel through dirt, but not through rock.
 A geomancer cannot charge or run while burrowing.
 Geomancers can burrow at a speed of 10 feet + 10 feet per four geomancer levels after 4th.

 - Climb: A geomancer has a +8 racial bonus on all Climb checks.
-The geomancer must make a Climb check to climb any wall or slope with a DC of more than 0, but he can always choose to take 10, even if rushed or threatened while climbing.
+The geomancer must make a Climb check to climb any wall or slope with a DC of more than 0, but she can always choose to take 10, even if rushed or threatened while climbing.
 The geomancer climbs at the given speed while climbing.
-If he chooses an accelerated climb, he moves at double the given climb speed and makes a single Climb check at a –5 penalty.
+If she chooses an accelerated climb, she moves at double the given climb speed and makes a single Climb check at a –5 penalty.
 A geomancer cannot run while climbing.
-He retains his Dexterity bonus to Armor Class (if any) while climbing, and opponents get no special bonus on their attacks against a geomancer.
+She retains her Dexterity bonus to Armor Class (if any) while climbing, and opponents get no special bonus on their attacks against a geomancer.
 Geomancers can climb at a speed of 10 feet + 10 feet per four geomancer levels after 4th.

 - Float: A geomancer can traverse any terrain that would normally impede movement (water, lava, ice, etc.) without any problems.
 A geomancer floats 5 feet off the ground and gently floats downward if off the ground more than 5 feet.
-Geomancers moves at half his own base land speed while floating.
+Geomancers moves at half her own base land speed while floating.

 - Fly: A geomancer can move through the air at the indicated speed if carrying no more than a light load.
 Geomancers has a +8 racial bonus on all Fly checks and can fly (perfect) at a speed of 20 feet + 20 feet per four geomancer levels after 4th.